UCREL/pymusas/docs/docs/usage/how_to/tag_text.md

 Then create the tagger, in a Python script:

 :::note
-Currently there is not lemmatisation component in the spaCy pipeline for Chinese.
+Currently there is no lemmatisation component in the spaCy pipeline for Chinese.
 :::

 ``` python